-- Turning one’s life over to a higher power
+- Turning one’s life over to a higher power.

-- Admitting you have a problem you cannot conquer on your own
+- Admitting you have a problem you cannot conquer on your own.

-- Making amends to people your addiction hurt in the past
+- Making amends to people your addiction hurt in the past.

-- Helping others follow the lifestyle of the program
+- Helping others follow the lifestyle of the program.

-- Seeking help from a higher power
+- Seeking help from a higher power.

 The 12-step program does not appeal to all because some find they need dedicated treatment from an inpatient facility.
 Most 12-step programs take part outside of a drug rehab center.
 If you need extra support, you may need help from an inpatient program.
 With an inpatient program, doctors, nurses and other workers watch over you every day.
 You undergo therapy and group sessions that focus on the reason you started abusing drugs in the first place.

-Some inpatient programs utilize the tenants of faith and spirituality.
+Some inpatient programs incorporate the tenants of faith and spirituality.
 You might begin and end group sessions with a prayer to God, asking him or her for help with your addiction.
 During your therapy sessions, your counselor might ask you about your spirituality.
 In spiritual programs, the therapist wants to ensure that you ask God for help and believe that can help you with your addiction.